CodeforNepal/codefornepal.github.io/_posts/2021-05-10-Data-fellowship.md

 It was euphoric to re-learn courses interactively which I had learned via different online courses that were like traditional classes but on a computer!

-But with Datacamp, I could code simultaneously while getting instructions.
+But with DataCamp, I could code simultaneously while getting instructions.
 Subsequently, my learning time grew exponentially!

 I had the time of my life exploring Business Analytics courses during my gap year.